kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 - User reported: "I can access my personal folder, but can't access my team's folder on the file share."
 - Reached out to the user to confirm access is denied when trying to open the folder.
 ![Screenshot](images/screenshot529.jpg)
 - User replied: "I do get access denied.
-I contacted admin and told my manager.
+I contacted HR and told my manager.
 I need access now."
 - Called the manager and got approval (confirmed by me).

 ### Resolution Steps